SamuelLiebana/samuelliebana.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.dpag.ox.ac.uk/team/samuel-liebana-garcia'>University of Oxford</a>.
+subtitle: <a href='https://www.dpag.ox.ac.uk/team/samuel-liebana-garcia'>DPAG, University of Oxford</a>

 profile:
   align: right